Download PDF file

-The words of Latin origin such as abbreviations (i.e., e.g., et al., vs, etc.), scientific name (genus, species and subspecies) are written in italics.
+The words and abbreviations of Latin origin (i.e., e.g., et al., vs), scientific name (genus, species and subspecies) are written in italics.

 Authority (ies) (last name(s) and year) for scientific names of species should not be cited in the title and abstract, but should be cited when the species is named for the first time in the text, normally in introduction.
 Also scientific name of the species should be written in full when are referred for first time in each paragraph.